TheG0ATS/Project-Prep/docs/wireframes.md

 ## User Stories:
   - **User 1**:
-    - **User Story**: As a user, I want to play a fun and challenging puzzle game.
+    - **User Story**: As a user, I want to be able to keep track of my tasks.
     - **Estimate**: Medium
     - **Featured Task**:
-      - User is presented with puzzles/levels.
-      - Puzzles have a cleared/beaten state.
-      - Users can then access more puzzles/levels.
+      - User can login in and create tasks
     - **Acceptance Test**:
-      - Puzzles have an “uncleared” state.
-      - Puzzles have a “cleared” state.
+      - Users tasks persist over time
+      - User can view only their tasks

   - **User 2**:
-    - **User Story**: As a user, I want to be able to easily play cooperatively with a friend.
+    - **User Story**: As a user, I want to set a time in which my tasts should be complete.
     - **Estimate**: Medium
     - **Featured Task**:
-      - Host/join game room functionality
-      - Game status is synced up between players via server
+      - User can input task complete time per task item
     - **Acceptance Test**:
-      - Player can host room
-      - Other player can join hosted room
-      - Positions and player statuses are consistently updated
-      - Player can leave room without crashing
+      - Item has ability store time complete
+      - Item ability to tell time

   - **User 3**: